Week 05 — 3D Printing and Scanning¶

 Technical References - The 3D Printing Handbook: Technologies, Design and Applications — Ben Redwood, Filemon Schöffer, Brian Garret - Fab Academy weekly documentation examples - FDM infill and lattice optimization references

-Use of AI¶
+Use of AI tools¶

 AI was used throughout the week primarily as a thinking and documentation tool, not as a source of final engineering decisions.